*Note - This article here of mine was initially published on February 6, 2021.

 If you are an adult and you are a survivor of child abuse of any kind, do not allow for the parent or the immediate family member who victimized you to coerce or even pressure you into going into "Asperger's Syndrome" treatment.
 These people have no moral high ground to convince you that you have any kind of psychiatric illness, because they are not in touch with all of their mental faculties themselves.

-Do not let them talk you into taking the psychiatric evaluation for "Asperger's Syndrome."
+Do not let them talk you into taking any sort of psychiatric evaluation for "Asperger's Syndrome."
 Once you walk into that same fire, you will be burned left and right and there will be no return for you back to your life as it was before.
 My best advice for you is that if these people continue to pressure you and hound you into getting involved with a psychiatrist for "Asperger's Syndrome," take this one online autism test that will tell you right up front whether or not it is worth it for you even to get involved in anything that drastic.

 Psychologist Simon Baron-Cohen and his colleagues at Cambridge’s Autism Research Centre have tailored this same online autism test so that anyone can find out whether they even come close to having autism.
 They are straightforward about the fact that this autism test is not a substitute for an actual clinical examination from a licensed physician, but these people are experts and they knew what they were doing when they put this entire online autism test together so that individuals like you could self-diagnose informally before making any critical decisions about your mental health.
 If you score below a 32 on this same test, then it will probably be a waste of your time and your money for you to go to a doctor for a formalized clinical examination to determine whether or not you have autism.